ScanLab-ossi/DynamicRandomGraphs/paper/paper.md

 context of random graph generation, there are some libraries in non-Python languages: `DANCer` (Scala), `randomGraph` ( Matlab), `Graph1`(C++), `grapherator`(R), `igraph`(R) etc.

-In contrast to the other mentioned packages,`RandomDynamicGraph`, suggested here, is a Python package associated with dynamic networks that generate random temporal networks.
+In contrast to the other mentioned packages,`DynamicRandomGraph`, suggested here, is a Python package associated with dynamic networks that generate random temporal networks.
 Python allows the wrapping of low-level languages for speed without sacrificing flexibility or user-friendliness in the user interface.
-The `RandomDynamicGraph` API was created to provide a class-based and user-friendly interface for generating large-scale random dynamic networks efficiently.
-Conversion of `RandomDynamicGraph` objects to `NetworkX` objects is supported but inefficient.  `RandomDynamicGraph` was created for use by network scientists and other researchers who use temporal networks to represent their data, as well as students in courses on dynamic networks, complex networks, and networks science.
+The `DynamicRandomGraph` API was created to provide a class-based and user-friendly interface for generating large-scale random dynamic networks efficiently.
+Conversion of `DynamicRandomGraph` objects to `NetworkX` objects is supported but inefficient.  `DynamicRandomGraph` was created for use by network scientists and other researchers who use temporal networks to represent their data, as well as students in courses on dynamic networks, complex networks, and networks science.
 It's already been used in few scientific research projects (*citation talk in NetSci*).